mitogen-hq/mitogen/docs/shame.rst

 but there are still outstanding issues preventing Mitogen from working with ``six``.

 This package is sufficiently popular that it must eventually be supported.
+See `here for an example issue`_.

+.. _here for an example issue: https://github.com/dw/mitogen/issues/31

 **What could it do instead?**